msawczynk/keeper-perms-automation/docs/DESIGN.md

 - ✅ **Team permissions work correctly on shared folders**
 - ✅ **Scalable to any number of teams**

-### 2. Implementation Roadmap
+### 3. Implementation Roadmap

-The development will be executed in three phases, moving from a functional core to an enterprise-grade system.
+The development was executed in three phases, moving from a functional core to an enterprise-grade system.

 **Implementation Status (Current):**
 - ✅ **Phase 1**: Core Implementation (MVP) - COMPLETED
 - ✅ **Phase 2**: Enterprise Readiness - COMPLETED
-- 🔄 **Phase 3**: Advanced Capabilities - IN PROGRESS
+- ✅ **Phase 3**: Per-Team Architecture - COMPLETED

 ---